mainnet-cash/mainnet-js/README.md

     yarn add mainnet-js

-To include contracts and smartBCH functionality, use the following packages:
+To include contracts functionality, use the following packages:

     yarn add @mainnet-cash/contract
-    yarn add @mainnet-cash/smartbch

 See the [full documentation](https://mainnet.cash/tutorial/shipping-mainnet.html) for notes and examples for bundling mainnet-js in your project.